RandoOnSteam/repacklibs/README.md

 # repackaged libs
 Single-file header-only libs written by other people that are public domain and modified by RandoOnSteam <randoonsteam@gmail.com>.
-For libraries made by me visit www.github.com/RandoOnSteam/libs.

 * [miniz.h](miniz.h) - The original public domain minizip modified for ancient compilers and libc removal.
 Also adds a light wrapper you can use ("Zip" for C++ and "ZIP" for C).